A New Novel in the Works:

 Ms. Hearth considers herself a "born writer."
 She decided to make writing her career while a student at the University of Tampa, Florida, where she earned a B.A. in Creative Writing (English minor) in 1982 and was editor of the college newspaper in her senior year.
 Her first newspaper job was assistant to the arts and entertainment editor at The Berkshire Eagle in Pittsfield, Mass.
 Later, she was a reporter at the Daytona Beach (Fla.)
 News-Journal.
 After moving from Florida to the New York area, she wrote 88 bylined news stories and features for The New York Times.

-Recently, Ms. Hearth turned to fiction because she had "reached the age of why not" and wanted to try something new.
-Her first novel, published by Atria Books, the Simon & Schuster imprint in 2012, is MISS DREAMSVILLE AND THE COLLIER COUNTY WOMEN'S LITERARY SOCIETY, the story of a middle-aged woman from Boston who moves with her family in 1962 to a small, Southern town in Florida, starts a literary salon, and shakes up the status quo.
+Recently, Ms. Hearth turned to fiction because she wanted to try something new.
+Her first novel, published in 2012 by Atria Books/Simon & Schuster, is MISS DREAMSVILLE AND THE COLLIER COUNTY WOMEN'S LITERARY SOCIETY, the story of a middle-aged woman from Boston who moves with her family in 1962 to a small, Southern town in Florida, starts a literary salon, and shakes up the status quo.
 The novel was a book club pick for Simon & Schuster, a Reader's Digest Select Edition, and the January 2013 selection of the Pulpwood Queens, an international book club with 550 chapters.
 The book has received rave reviews; the Southern Literary Review called the writing "brilliant."
 Ms. Hearth is now at work on a sequel.

 Amy Hill Hearth's awards include the following: